dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Equations are not symbols alone, but the architecture of light itself. <br>
 // We see that electricity and magnetism are beams of one structure, woven as radiance. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1872 — FREQUENCY RECEIVED BY CLAUDE MONET. <br>
+\>SCAFFOLDING: IMPRESSION, SUNRISE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Dans une lumière fugitive, nous découvrons la permanence. <br>
+// Un seul coup de pinceau peut étayer toute une aube. <br>
+// Nous devenons l’échafaudage.
+Tu seras rappelé. <br>
+// In a fleeting light, we discover permanence. <br>
+// A single brushstroke can scaffold an entire dawn. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>